See below for my Tofu Garlic Lo Mein Recipe!

 - 2 tbsp veggie stir fry sauce/veggie oyster sauce

-- 2 tbsp corn starch (mix with water to create a paste)
+- 3 tbsp corn starch (mix with water to create a paste, might need to add a bit more depending on the consistency of your sauce)

-- 1 dash chili oil (season to taste)
+- 1 dash chili oil (season to taste - I usually add 3 dashes)

 - 2 tsp sesame oil